nineteen17/nineteen17/README.md

-👋 Hi, I’m Nick, an aspiring Full Stack Developer and Cloud Computing student currently learning at Mission Ready HQ.
+👋 Hi, I’m Nick, an aspiring Full Stack Developer and Cloud Computing Engineer

 🌱 I am continuously expanding my knowledge and skills, using best practices, and exploring the latest industry trends.